Patrick Macnee

-Daniel Patrick Macnee (6 February 1922 – 25 June 2015) was an English film and television actor.
-After serving in the Royal Navy during World War II, he began his acting career in Canada.
-Despite having some small film roles, Macnee spent much of his early career in playing small roles in American and Canadian television shows.
-In 1961, he landed the role of secret agent John Steed in the English television series The Avengers.
-The show was a success running for eight seasons from 1961 to 1969 and was revived in 1976 as The New Avengers.
-The show was a major breakthrough for Macnee and led to his roles in many films including This Is Spinal Tap and A View to a Kill as well as continuing to appear in both English and US television shows up until 2001.
+Daniel Patrick Macnee (6 February 1922 – 25 June 2015) was a British-American actor best known for his breakthrough role as secret agent John Steed in the television series The Avengers (1961–1969).
+Starting out as the assistant to David Keel (Ian Hendry), he became the lead when Hendry left after the first series, and was subsequently partnered with a succession of female assistants.
+He later reprised the role in The New Avengers (1976–1977).

+Born in London as the eldest son of socialite Dorothea Macnee, Macnee served in the Royal Navy during the Second World War before starting his career as an actor in British television.
+He appeared in numerous television series up until 2001, including the Twilight Zone episode "Judgement Night" (1959); Columbo; Magnum, P.I.; Hart to Hart; Murder, She Wrote; The Love Boat; and Frasier.
+In 1984, he was the subject of the British television series This Is Your Life.

+Macnee also appeared in Oasis's music video for "Don't Look Back in Anger" (1996).
+He and Avengers co-star Honor Blackman had a UK Top 10 hit in 1990 when their 1964 song "Kinky Boots" received renewed interest from being played on BBC Radio One.

+Macnee's notable film roles include young Jacob Marley in Scrooge (1951), Sir Denis Eton-Hogg in This Is Spinal Tap (1984), and Sir Godfrey Tibbett in A View to a Kill (1985).
+He is one of the few actors to have played both Sherlock Holmes and Dr. Watson in different productions.

 Early life and career

-The elder of two sons, Macnee was born in Paddington, London, England, on 6 February 1922; to Daniel Macnee (1878–1952) and British socialite Dorothea Mabel Macnee (née Henry) (1896–1984).
+The elder of two sons, Daniel Patrick Macnee was born in Paddington, London, England, on 6 February 1922; to Daniel Macnee (1878–1952) and British socialite Dorothea Mabel Macnee (née Henry) (1896–1984).
 His father, who was a grandson of the Scottish artist Sir Daniel Macnee, trained race horses in Lambourn, and was known for his dress sense; he had served as an officer in the Yorkshire Dragoons in the First World War.
 His maternal grandmother was Frances Alice Hastings (1870–1945), who was the daughter of Vice-Admiral George Fowler Hastings and granddaughter of The 12th Earl of Huntingdon.
 His younger brother James, known as Jimmy, was born five years later.
 Macnee saw himself as a Scot.

 Macnee's parents separated after his mother came out as a lesbian.
 His father later moved to India, and his mother began to live with her wealthy partner, Evelyn Spottiswoode, whose money came from the Dewar's whisky business.
 Macnee referred to her in his autobiography as "Uncle Evelyn", and she helped pay for his schooling.
 He was educated at Summer Fields School and Eton College, where he was a member of the Officer Training Corps and was one of the guard of honour for King George V at St George's Chapel in 1936.
-He was later expelled from Eton for selling pornography and being a bookmaker for his fellow students.
+He was later expelled from Eton for selling pornography to and being a bookmaker for his fellow students.